 Individuals and institutions buy shares of stock in a company to see their investment grow through appreciation in the stock price or dividends.
 Another way for a company to return value to its investors is through stock buybacks.

 - Alternate name: Share repurchase

 How Do Buybacks Work?

 Stock buyback plans are often proposed by executives and authorized by a company's board.
 But announcing a planned buyback does not always mean it will occur.
 In some cases, the target share price a company selects may not be met, or a tender offer may not be accepted.

 Companies may initiate buybacks to prevent a third party from taking ownership of a controlling share of a company's stock.

 An Example of a Stock Buyback

 Let's say a company has 100,000 shares of stock outstanding at $50 per share for a market capitalization of $5 million.
-The company has a few good years in a row, but its stock price remains flat and does not reflect that growth.
+The company has had a few good years in a row, but its stock price remains flat and does not reflect that growth.
 Executives may feel the stock is undervalued.
 They decide to initiate a stock buyback.

 The executives use $1 million of cash from net profits to purchase 20,000 shares at the same $50 per share price.
-This decreases the total outstanding shares to 80,000.
+This purchase decreases the total outstanding shares to 80,000.
 Each share no longer represents the 0.001% ownership it did when there were 100,000 available shares.
-Instead, it represents 0.00125%; this is a 20% increase in value per share.
+Instead, it represents 0.00125%, a 20% increase in value per share.

 Types of Buybacks

 Companies may repurchase shares on the open market at prescheduled times or when management feels it is the best use of capital.

 In a tender offer, the company offers to buy back its shares.
-This is often at a higher price than what the shares cost on the open market.
+This offer is often at a higher price than what the shares cost on the open market.
 All tender offers are subject to regulation by the Securities and Exchange Commission (SEC).

 A tender offer may also come from a third party looking to gain a controlling share of the company.
 In this case, the transaction is a third-party tender offer and not a buyback.

 Alternatives to Buybacks